Life & Legacy

-Zubeen Garg - The Musical Legend From Assam
+Zubeen Garg – The Immortal Voice of Assam and the Northeast

 Born in Tura, Meghalaya, and raised in Jorhat, Zubeen hailed from a musically inclined Assamese Brahmin family.
 His father, Mohini Mohan Garg, was a lyricist and poet, while his mother, the late Ilyani Borthakur, inspired his musical instincts.
 Zubeen’s early exposure to classical and folk music molded him into one of India’s most versatile performers.